 If needed, cook for an additional 15 minutes with cover off to thicken soup, as desired.

-Serve in a shallow bowl with steamed white rice and garnished with sliced green onions.
+Serve in a shallow bowl with steamed white rice or sautéed greens, and garnished with sliced green onions.

 Vegetarian option: Omit the ham hocks, substitute vegetable broth for the chicken broth, and add smoked paprika, to taste.
 Add a half teaspoon of liquid smoke, if desired, to replicate the flavor of the ham hocks.